Understanding your pregnancy: Week 6

 - You are probably feeling the same symptoms as you did last week, only more so.
 Even more nausea, more sensitivity to smells, more tiredness and just generally feeling low on energy.

-- Your breasts and nipples may be even more sensitive.
+Your breasts and nipples may change and be even more sensitive.
 You could have a bluish colouration in your breasts from the engorgement of your veins, your breasts may be increasing in size at a rapid rate and your nipples may be getting darker.

 - You may feel as if you need to swallow a lot more.
 Some pregnant women experience more saliva production and constantly have to swallow to deal with it.
 This is normal and will settle as the weeks progress.